Inassee/Clarity_AI_Parser_Ex/README.md

 ---

 <sub>Created by <strong>Inasse Tyouss</strong> for <strong>Clarity AI</strong></sub>

-<small>Note : a few autocomplete suggestions (HTML/CSS in `streamlit_app.py and refactoring suggestion`) were generated with GitHub Copilot; design and final implementation decisions are my own.</small>
+<sub>Note : a few autocomplete suggestions (HTML/CSS in `streamlit_app.py and refactoring suggestion`) were generated with GitHub Copilot; design and final implementation decisions are my own.</sub>